Dancing Brave: Stud career

 Dancing Brave was syndicated with an estimated value of £14m.
 He retired to stand as a stallion at the Dalham Hall Stud at Newmarket with an initial stud fee of £120,000.
 According to Tony Morris in Thoroughbred Stallions (1990), he was known to often pass on his parrot mouth to his stock.
 In November 1987 he was found to be suffering from Marie's disease and had fertility problems in 1988.
 His modest early success led to his being exported to Japan, to stand at the Shizunai Stallion Station at Hokkaidō in 1991.
 He died on August 2, 1999, of a heart attack.

 He sired numerous winners, having a particularly good crop of three-year-olds in 1993, foaled in the year before his export, including Commander in Chief, who won The Derby and the Irish Derby, and White Muzzle, second in both the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
 Other good winners included Wemyss Bight, Cherokee Rose and Ivanka.
-The best of his Japanese offspring was the filly T.M.
-Ocean who won the Oka Sho and the Shuka Sho in 2001.
+The best of his Japanese offspring was the filly T. M. Ocean who won the Oka Sho and the Shuka Sho in 2001.
 Among his other Japanese offsprings were King Halo, who won the Takamatsunomiya Kinen in 2000 and became the damsire of Equinox and Pixie Knight, as well as Kyoei March, winner of the 1997 Oka Sho and granddam of 2021 BC Distaff winner Marche Lorraine.
-However, he is an influential broodmare sire.
-In addition, Dancing Brave appears in the lineage 2023 Horse of the year Equinox.
-Equinox’s damsire, the Group 1 Takamatsunomiya Kinen winner King Halo, was a son of Dancing Brave.